 OS3 Depot Street and Main Street The v/c at Depot and Main Street is forecasted to be 0.36 in 2040.
 Intersection operation will likely be affected by queuing extending from the adjacent Main & Pine Street and Pine &Depot Street intersections.
-The ADT/C ratio is 10.36, congested with slowing speeds on a daily basis.
+The ADT/C ratio is 10.76, congested with slowing speeds on a daily basis.
 The overall capacity here is low as the intersection is in a non-standard configuration; however Preliminary Signal Warrants (PSW's) were not met.
 The alignment of this intersection should be investigated.
 As configured, the northbound movement is indirect and goes through two closely spaced intersections.
 Both intersection functional areas overlap, leading to increased chance of conflicts, collisions, and pedestrian crash.
 Drivers too-focused on maneuvering through the intersection might not see a pedestrian.

 OS4 Depot & Pine Streets/Classick Drive Intersection The intersection of Depot Street with Pine Street and Classick Drive is too close to railroad tracks and to the I-5 northbound ramp terminal intersection.
 The functional area, which includes distance traveled during reaction, deceleration, and maneuvering time plus distance for queue storage, overlaps between the two.
 Functional area overlaps create too many things for a driver to process at once which can lead to an increased rate of crashes.
-Capacity and Queues

-There are a number of locations below with excessive queuing now or in the future which will likely lead to increased crashes.
+Capacity and Queues There are a number of locations below with excessive queuing now or in the future which will likely lead to increased crashes.

-OS5 Depot Street and SB I-5

-The v/c at this intersection is forecasted to be 0.87 in 2040 and predicted to exceed the standard of 0.85 in 2038.
+OS5 Depot Street and SB I-5 The V/C at this intersection is forecasted to be 1.07 in 2040 and over capacity.
+This intersection is predicted to exceed the standard of 0.85 in 2028.
+This intersection is forecasted to be at capacity (V/C = 1.00) in 2036.
 This signalized intersection will have queues in both directions on Depot Street radiating from the closely spaced nearby intersections.
 These queues are evident under existing conditions and will get worse.
 There will be an unreasonable delay due to queuing on all legs, especially on the exit ramp.
-The ADT/C ratio is 9.10, congested with slowing speeds on a daily basis.
+The ADT/C ratio is 10.36, congested with slowing speeds on a daily basis.
 As can be seen by the red lines on the queuing diagram, queues will extend through the interchange and up the ramp.

-OS6 Depot Street and Pine Street The v/c at Depot Street and Pine Street is forecasted to be 1.10 in 2040.
+OS6 Depot Street and Pine Street The V/C at Depot Street and Pine Street is forecasted to be 1.10 in 2040.
 This intersection is predicted to exceed the standard of 0.95 in 2038.
 This intersection is forecasted to be at capacity (V/C = 1.00) in 2039.
 Due to queues and delay, this intersection will not work in its current control and form in the future.
 Even with the high v/c ratio, this intersection does not meet preliminary signal warrants (PSW), but even if it did, intersection spacing and lack of queue storage space is too limiting for good operation.
 There will be an unreasonable delay by all three stopped approaches, especially Classick Dr. The ADT/C ratio is 7.01, not hugely congested on a daily basis.
 The intersection diagram below shows a lack of capacity available for the Pine and Classick movements.